U.S. Department of Labor

 - The types of specific perspectives required;

-- The need to obtain divergent points of view on the issues before NACOSH. such as, for example, those of consumers, technical experts, the public at large, academia, business or other sectors; and
+- The need to obtain divergent points of view on the issues before NACOSH, such as, for example, those of consumers, technical experts, the public at-large, academia, business, workers and other sectors; and

 - The relevance of state, local or tribal governments to the development of the Committee's recommendations.